samtupy/nvgt/doc/src/manual/Concurrency Tutorial.md

 ## Async

-`async` is the first type of concurrency, and one of the easiest to use.
+Async is the first type of concurrency, and one of the easiest to use.
 It's also one of the simplest to understand.
 Although async (may) use a thread (or even multiple) under the hood, it is entirely possible that it may not, and you, as the programmer, needn't care how it works as long as your able to do what needs to be done.
 In the majority of cases, this is probably the furthest you will ever need concurrency in your game.

-Unlike the other two forms of concurrency, the engine insolates you (mostly) from the problems and mistakes of concurrency that you may make.
-This is particularly true for functions like `url_get` and `url_post`, where the engine can complete the request while you do other things.
+Unlike the other two forms of concurrency, the engine insilates you (mostly) from the problems and mistakes of concurrency that you may make.
+This is particularly true for functions like `url_get` and `url_post` where the engine can complete the request while you do other things, or in any case that involves writing an asyncronous function that does not share any state with the rest of your program.
 Take, for example, this code:

 ```nvgt
 async<string> result(url_get, "https://nvgt.gg");